Skip to content

 4. Ruthlessly prioritize.
 Be honest with yourself about where your time is best spent.
 If you're spending most of your time in meetings, but those meetings aren't aligned with your goals, stop going to those meetings.
 If you own those meetings, think hard about why they're on the calendar in the first place.

 Maura Charles is the founder of Keep it Human.
-As a Coach and , she is on a mission to help teams and organizations like and emotional intelligence in their ways of working.
+As a Product Leadership Coach and Consultant, she is on a mission to help teams and organizations embrace human skills like and emotional intelligence in their ways of working.

 If you'd like to develop more human business and tech teams that hum together to drive results, check out Keep it Human and follow Maura Charles on LinkedIn.